DFE-Digital/architecture/profession/architecture-profession.md

 More information on architecture roles and responsibilities is available on our [architecture capability framework](../../capability/architecture-capability-framework/) guidance.

-For any other information on the architecture practice, contact the [architecture profession](mailto:architecture.profession@education.gov.uk)
+For any other information on the architecture practice, contact the [architecture profession](mailto:architecture.profession@education.gov.uk).